rishabh-projects/AWS-Elastic-Kubernetes-Service-EKS/README.md

 ### Accessing Data from RDS Instance within EKS:
 ### Accessing Data from Elasticache within EKS:
 ### Accessing Data from S3 Bucket within EKS Cluster:
-### Using Elastic File System Volumes from Pod
+### Using Elastic File System Volumes from Pod:

 ## Securing an EKS Cluster
 ### IAM User, Role, and Group:
 ### Kubernetes Security for Applications:
 ### Understanding Kubeconfig:
 ### Granting Admin Access to Other Users:
-### Granting Granular Access to Other Users Using RBAC
+### Granting Granular Access to Other Users Using RBAC:

 ## GitOps Automations for Multiple EKS Environments
 ### Designing an Optimized Development Process for EKS: